gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/web-linking-gij-cloud.md

     </div>
 </div>

-Any Git host that is accessible via SSH, HTTP, HTTPS and git protocol is supported.
+Any git host that is accessible via SSH, HTTP, HTTPS and git protocol is supported.

 Once properly configured, the **Git Commits** tab on the Jira **Issues** page will display as follows:

 <img src='/wp-content/uploads/gij-gitcloud-jira-issue-commits-tab-weblink-sample-sel.png' style='display:block;max-width:100%;margin:25px auto 10px auto' />

-<p align=center><i>The Git integration app supports custom web linking.
+<div align=center style='margin-top:12px'><i>The Git integration app supports custom web linking.
 The commit information is displayed <br>
 in the Git Commits issue tab if the git host server URL is provided on the <br>
-Web Linking section when editing repository settings.</i></p>
+Web Linking section when editing repository settings.</i></div>

 &nbsp;
 * * *